cchitsiang/awesome-stars/topics.md

 - [pedroslopez/whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) - A WhatsApp client library for NodeJS that connects through the WhatsApp Web browser app
 - [redwoodjs/redwood](https://github.com/redwoodjs/redwood) - The App Framework for Startups
 - [trufflesuite/truffle](https://github.com/trufflesuite/truffle) - :warning: The Truffle Suite is being sunset.
 For information on ongoing support, migration options and FAQs, visit the Consensys blog.
 Thank you for all the support over the years.
-- [nextui-org/nextui](https://github.com/nextui-org/nextui) - 🚀   Beautiful, fast and modern React UI library.
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login
 - [reaviz/reaflow](https://github.com/reaviz/reaflow) - 🎯 React library for building workflow editors, flow charts and diagrams.
 Maintained by @goodcodeus.
 - [codesandbox/sandpack](https://github.com/codesandbox/sandpack) - A component toolkit for creating live-running code editing experiences, using the power of CodeSandbox.
-- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.
 - [soketi/soketi](https://github.com/soketi/soketi) - Next-gen, Pusher-compatible, open-source WebSockets server.
 Simple, fast, and resilient. 📣
 - [kimlimjustin/xplorer](https://github.com/kimlimjustin/xplorer) - Xplorer, a customizable, modern file manager
 - [ardalis/CleanArchitecture](https://github.com/ardalis/CleanArchitecture) - Clean Architecture Solution Template: A starting point for Clean Architecture with ASP.NET Core